 You should always be testing something on your website or blog.

 Using Google Optimizer, split test something important on your page and wait to see the results.
 Even if you’re not selling anything, you can still test conversion rates for subscribership, email opt-ins, and even click-through rates for various links on your site.

 If you don’t know about Google Optimizer or exactly how to use it, you can read more about it here at How to Run Free Split Tests Using Google Optimizer (this was a blog post I wrote in 2008, but it’s still relevant!).

 9. Turn Off the Distractions

-Distractions are all around us (especially those of us who blog and work from home), trying to stop us from progressing and getting things done.
+Distractions are all around us—especially for those of us who blog and work from home—trying to stop us from progressing and getting things done.

 First, understand what those distractions are.
 Secondly, conciously make an effort to turn them off, and only turn them back on once you accomplish something and reach a particular goal or finish something that you meant to finish.

-For me, I specially have to turn off my Twitter client, as well as my Mail program, so I don’t get notified of a message in the middle of doing something.
+For me, I have to turn off my Twitter notifications, as well as my email notifications, so I don’t get notified of a message in the middle of doing something.
 Also, I put my phone on silent, and sometimes work in full screen so I’m not tempted to click on certain icons.

 10. Follow Up With Your Audience

-Whether you have an online business selling some kind of product, or just a regular ol’ blog, you can always benefit by asking your customers or readers what they would like to see improved.
+Whether you have an online business selling some kind of product, or a blog, you can always benefit by asking your customers or readers what they would like to see improved.